 Michael J. Loughman

 Michael has been practicing as an attorney for over 34 years.
 In his first four years of practice as an Ohio Assistant Attorney General, he helped to establish Ohio’s first Medicaid Fraud Unit.
 For the past 30 years Michael has been primarily practicing in the areas of labor, school, and municipal law.
-Michael has concentrated on Title VII investigations and defenses, Title IX investigations and defenses, NLRB and SERB administrative hearings, bargaining unit determinations, investigations and defenses under the Family Medical Leave Act, the Fair Labor Standards Act, American Disability Act and defending clients sued for civil rights violations.
+Michael has concentrated on Title VII investigations and defenses, Title IX investigations and defenses, NLRB and SERB administrative hearings, bargaining unit determinations, investigations and defenses under the Family Medical Leave Act, the Fair Labor Standards Act, Americans with Disabilities Act and defending clients sued for civil rights violations.

 Michael has participated as a management representative in over 300 private and public sector clients’ collective bargaining negotiations.
 Michael is a 1973 graduate of Case Western Reserve University School of Law.
 He is admitted to practice in the State of Ohio as well as all the U.S. District Courts in Ohio, U.S. Sixth Circuit Court of Appeals and the U.S. Supreme Court.